PhMajerus/FIGfonts/README.md

 - 1257 (ANSI - Baltic)

 Some character sets provided by MS-DOS `EGA*.CPI` contained different designs for the same Unicode character.
 This FIGfont unifies them to be as consistent as possible when used for mixed languages text.

+Hebrew (codepage 862) requires reversing the direction to right-to-left (RTL).
+As this font contains several codepages and supports mixing them, it does not enforce RTL.
+Use the `-R` option explicitely if you desire RTL mode, or reverse the Hebrew segments of the string in advance.
+Windows codepage 1255 (ANSI - Hebrew) cannot be fully supported in FIGlet because it contains combining marks and LRM/RLM directional marks.

+Arabic support in MS-DOS (codepage 720) was provided using similar technology as the Hebrew support by the _MS-DOS Arabic Support Version 1.0_.
+Unfortunately, it used overhanging glyphs (extending outside their cells) to overlay combining marks.
+This makes it impossible to properly support it in FIGlet, and is therefore not included in this font.

 Korean and Japanese versions of MS-DOS contained completely different character sets - see the separate [phm-hdos (based on Hangeul / 한글 MS-DOS)](#phm-hdos) and [phm-dosv (based on Japanese MS-DOS/V)](#phm-dosv) below.

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octant characters.